trntv/apis-list/apis/linkedin/linkedin.md

 <p align="center">
     <img width="256" src="https://raw.githubusercontent.com/apis-list/apis-list/main/apis/linkedin/logo_256x256.png" alt="LinkedIn Logo"/>
 </p>
 Make it convenient for your users to sign in with their professional identity.
-Learn how to leverage LinkedIn&#x27;s API to Sign In with LinkedIn
+Learn how to leverage LinkedIn's API to Sign In with LinkedIn

 ##  🔗 Links
 **Docs / Website**: https://developer.linkedin.com/docs/signin-with-linkedin